Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex1/README.md

 	_Configuring the build target_

 5. Press the **F5** key to build and run your app.
-After the build completes, your app should look like this:
+After the build completes, your app should look like the following.

 	![Sample ANGLE app](../../Images/ex1-sample-angle-app.PNG?raw=true "Sample ANGLE app")

 	_Sample ANGLE app_

 Congratulations.
 You have created your first Windows 10 UWP ANGLE app.

 #### Next ####